Planning and Operations

 Use booking and visibility controls

-1. Keep tentative work as Provisional.
+- Keep tentative work as

-3. Use Confirmed when the visit is agreed.
+Confirmedwhen the visit is agreed. - Use

-5. Set engineer visibility windows when the job should only appear to the assigned field resource inside a defined time window.
+Do not moveonly for locked visits that should block ordinary movement. - Set engineer visibility windows when the job should only appear to the assigned field resource inside a defined time window.

 Customer appointment notifications require an exact scheduled date, customer email, and a booking status of Date offered or Confirmed.